Brexit and UK engineering businesses

 Mike continued the discussion by saying; “From our perspective we think that business will always face changes.
 Whether its economic situations like Brexit or recessions, or changes in technology that can come along and take your business out.
 But these changes generate opportunities.

 “The key question is how do we futureproof our business?
 It’s about stepping back and understanding the business.
 In the context of Brexit, it just helps you to focus a little bit more.
 Yes, there will be challenges, but there are always challenges in business.
 You can continue to complain about Brexit or you can do something about it and be pro-active to get your businesses to a position that it is going to work.”

 Dan said that, “Within Brexit there will be some challenging stories and some businesses won’t survive but they may not have survived regardless.
 We need to get some balance.
 Anything that is Brexit related or not Brexit related is a negative.
 What’s the point of watching the news anymore?
 There’s never any good news.
 There’s got to be good news out there – our business is flying but nobody wants to talk about it.

 “There needs to be a balance in terms of stories.
 We need to have a fair understanding of what the world is doing.
 If we can at least have some positive stories about the good news in engineering and manufacturing, I think that this will help people.”

 Mike concluded the discussion on a positive note based on future innovation- “We’re working with companies now that have some interesting challenges, but ultimately people do business with people.
 Everybody has a relationship with their clients or suppliers and they want to work to take that forward.
 We have got a client we are working with in the aerospace sector that has just secured two projects, where you’re looking at 22 years – through Europe, despite Brexit – so business goes on.
-There will be solutions, there will be challenges but again let’s look at it in terms of an innovative way of how we go forward and prove ourselves.”« Back to Blog & News Entries
+There will be solutions, there will be challenges but again let’s look at it in terms of an innovative way of how we go forward and prove ourselves.”« View all Blog & News Entries